leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 * One always needed to check statements.
 * One needs to check any new definitions, ideally by proving extra theorems.
 * In the case of standard definitions used directly or indirectly in the *statement*, be a bit careful if they use junk values.
 The more widely a definition is used the less likely it is that the error leaks, but a junk value is an error.
 * Slightly downgrade confidence due to the possibility of kernel bugs.
 For human written code, or AI written with active human involvement and understanding, I would personally reduce by only a tiny amount.
-For pure vibe coding: reduce by a little more if there is no strange metaprogramming, but if there is metaprogramming whose purpose is not clear be vary if this is an exploit.
+For pure vibe coding: reduce by a little more if there is no strange metaprogramming, but if there is metaprogramming whose purpose is not clear be wary if this is an exploit.

 For the Lean community, I hope we can build the understanding and tools to restore trust to the ideal level - as high a level as one can reasonably expect in the absence of magic.